COVID & Fertility

 4. Cycle Disruption Policy

-If an individual demonstrates symptoms of illness during a treatment cycle, or if the individual is mid-cycle and tests positive for COVID-19, the cycle will be cancelled or suspended.
+If an individual demonstrates symptoms of illness during a treatment cycle, or if the individual is mid-cycle and tests positive for COVID-19, the cycle will be canceled or suspended.

 If this cancellation or suspension occurs prior to retrieval, we will issue a credit balance in accordance with services rendered during the cycle.
 Credit balances will be established on a case-by-case basis.
 We are not able to extend credit toward products or services provided by third parties (products or services provided by third parties include but not limited to medications, phlebotomy, anesthesia, genetic testing, tissue storage fees, etc).

-We will also be continuing consultations for new and existing patients, as well as financial consults, via telemedicine to ensure the highest degree of patient safety.
+We offer virtual consultations for new and existing patients, as well as financial consults, via telemedicine to ensure the highest degree of patient safety.